NYPL/bic-alarms-lambda/README.md

 # BICAlarmsLambda

-This repository contains the code used by the [BICAlarms-qa](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions/BICAlarms-qa?newFunction=true&tab=code) and [BICAlarms-production](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions/BICAlarms-production?newFunction=true&tab=code) AWS lambda functions.
+This repository contains the code used by the [BICAlarms-qa](https://us-east-1.console.aws.amazon.com/ecs/v2/clusters/bic-alarms-qa/services?region=us-east-1) and [BICAlarms-production](https://us-east-1.console.aws.amazon.com/ecs/v2/clusters/bic-alarms-production/services?region=us-east-1) AWS ECS services.
 It is responsible for ensuring the data in the BIC is fresh and high quality.

 Currently, the code will log an error (triggering an alarm to fire) under the following circumstances:
 * When the number of circ trans records in Sierra and Redshift differs for the previous day